mdsumner/spdplyr/README.md

 This document aims to illustrate each of these approaches, much is still work in progress.

+## What seems most promising?

+1) **dplyr-Spatial** is limited to the simple verbs that don't change the number of objects, pointedly `group_by` can only work on a an actual data frame.
+I think this is of novelty interest only.
+2) **sptable** provides a framework for transitioning between the Spatial classes and the ggplot2 fortify table of vertices, it's not that useful for routine use as you still juggle the two tables, but it's a useful tools for using inside other functions.
+3) **geometry-column** this is a non-starter, you end up needing to write special classes of data frames, which means you need methods for every operation.
+This shows the need for worker functions that can read geometry in a single value (i.e. WKB) from a database or source, and be able to expand that out.
+This is already provided by `wkb::readWKB` and wKT versions in rgeos.
+This approach (for reading) is illustrated in [manifoldr](https://github.com/msdumnser/manifoldr) and could be easily applied to other spatial DB.
+I think `sp_df` should be forked from this work as a dead-end.
+4, 5) **single/double nesting** this is the way to go for a non-topological approach, but we need tools for dealing with the nesting/unnesting which means constructs like those in `gggeom` fleshed out fully.
+6, 7) **normalized tables** this approach takes us away from nesting but allows topology and a very general approach beyond 2D maps and "simple features" to object composed of primitives.

 # Why do this?

 I want these things: